kennknowles/codeslashslashcomment/2012-09-01-ElasticSearch-Suggestions/ElasticSearch-Suggestions.md

 Now we have suggestions in there, but how do we query them?
 We want to get a list of phrases for which documents have high scores that could complete whatever characters we have typed.
 So we want a prefix query, but what we want to return is the suggestions themselves, not the documents.
-So, a naive query for suggestions for "loo" might be like so
+So, a naive query (i.e the first thing I tried) for "loo" might be like so

 ```bash
 # Not quite right - just returns docs that have matching suggestions